Zilliqa/ZRC/zrcs/zrc-6.md

 **Requirements:**

-- `_sender` should be the contract owner.
-Otherwise, it should throw `NotContractOwnerError`.
+- `_sender` must be the contract owner.
+Otherwise, it must throw `NotContractOwnerError`.
-- `minter` should be already a minter.
-Otherwise, it should throw `MinterNotFoundError`.
+- `minter` must be already a minter.
+Otherwise, it must throw `MinterNotFoundError`.

 **Messages:**